EcoSan toilets: an alternative to conventional sanitation in vulnerable locations

 The EcoSan toilet is a closed system that does not need water, so is an alternative to leach pit toilets in places where water is scarce or where the water table is high and the risk of groundwater contamination is increased.
 The toilet is based on the principle of recovery and recycling of nutrients from excreta to create a valuable resource for agriculture.

 When the pit of an EcoSan toilet fills up it is closed and sealed.
 After about eight to nine months, the faeces are completely composted to organic manure and can be used on farms.
 When the first pit is closed, users can switch to using the second pit.
-The pictures below show how the manure is used on farms.

 After a successful demonstration in one village, acceptance of the technology has increased and communities have asked for EcoSan toilets to be built in five other panchayats of Korba.
 The fact that people in these communities have contributed up to 40% of the cost is further proof of the acceptance the technology enjoyed.

 We initially used poly-fibre squatting pans for the EcoSan toilets, but because these were not available in Chhattisgarh and had to be purchased from another state the cost per toilet increased to around 16,000 rupees.
-This cost was not viable, because it made it difficult to get support from the government's Nirmal Bharat Abhiyan programme (formerly the Total Sanitation Campaign), which can provide up to 10,000 rupees for the construction of household toilets.
+This cost was not viable, because it made it difficult to get support from the Government's Nirmal Bharat Abhiyan programme (formerly the Total Sanitation Campaign), which can provide up to 10,000 rupees for the construction of household toilets.

 To ensure the sustainability of these toilets it was therefore important to reduce the unit cost.
 Thus, instead of procuring the traditional poly-fibre pans, masons were trained to construct the floor of the toilets as EcoSan pans.
 This in-situ construction reduced costs substantially to just 12,000 rupees per unit, which could be further decreased by reducing the size of the pit, building the super-structure from locally available material such as bamboo, or making super-structure walls thinner.
 Together, these changes brought the cost within the range required by the Nirmal Bharat Abhiyan programme.